-While Merilee Waters made the transition from history teacher to lawyer on a dare, teaching will always be in her blood.
+While Merilee Slipenko made the transition from history teacher to lawyer on a dare, teaching will always be in her blood.

 I taught high school history for more than 10 years.
 Whenever I taught constitutional law, my students would always come up with off-the-wall questions that stumped me.
 One day they dared me to go to law school.
 It so happened that the LSAT fell on the same day as the ACTs.
 I thought, “I could do this for my students and we can compare notes about the tests.”
 The next thing I knew, I found myself attending John Marshall Law School on a scholarship!

 I’m happy to say that I passed the bar exam on the first try while working full-time and with two kids, two dogs, and a husband.
 But I faced an even bigger challenge: four days before I sat for the bar, the last Harry Potter book was released.
 Everyone advised me against reading a 759-page book while I was studying for the bar, but I’m a huge Harry Potter fan and it would have killed me to know that other people were reading Harry Potter and the Deathly Hallows when I couldn’t.
 I figured at that point I either knew the information for the exam or I didn’t, so I stayed up all night and finished the novel in 10 hours!